-Metalkol RTR's bespoke Chain of Custody Management System will allow us to make sure that our Clean Cobalt and Copper is traceable only to our operations at Metalkol RTR.
-Our customers and staff can trace the material they are handling back to the point of extraction, and to describe and verify the flow and handling of our clean cobalt and copper, including all stages of transformation and physical transfer and storage.
-This allows our buyers and stakeholders to have confidence in the integrity of our products, knowing that they are uncontaminated and meet the standards of the Clean Cobalt & Copper Framework.
+We have in place a Chain of Custody Management System will allow us to make sure that our Clean Cobalt & Copper is traceable only to our operations.
+Our customers and staff can trace the material they are handling back to the point of extraction, and to describe and verify the flow and handling of our Clean Cobalt & Copper, including all stages of transformation and physical transfer and storage.
+This allows our buyers and stakeholders to have confidence in the integrity of our products, knowing that they are uncontaminated and meet the standards of this Clean Cobalt & Copper Framework.

 Our Chain of Custody Management System consists of three major stages: origination, processing, transport.
-Across all three phases, Metalkol RTR applies systems of physical control, including tamper proof bagging and tagging and GPS tracking and an IT system that conducts automatic checks and alerts and stores data.
+Across all three phases, ERG applies systems of physical control, including tamper proof bagging and tagging and GPS tracking.
 Through these measures we can manage any risks of mishandling, fraud, theft, or contamination as well as generate data to optimise system performance.
 To enhance this commitment, ERG, with a consortium in the cobalt value chain, is developing and piloting a blockchain traceability solution for cobalt, Re|Source.